nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: -k, --insecure

-    Don't  verify   backend  server's  certificate   if  :option:`-p`\, :option:`--client`    or    :option:`\--http2-bridge`     are    given    and
+    Don't  verify backend  server's  certificate  if TLS  is enabled for backend connections.
-    :option:`--backend-no-tls` is not given.

 .. option:: --cacert=<PATH>

-    Set path to trusted CA  certificate file if :option:`-p`\, :option:`--client` or :option:`--http2-bridge` are given  and :option:`\--backend-no-tls` is not given.
+    Set path to trusted CA  certificate file used in backend TLS connections.
 The file must  be in PEM  format.
 It can  contain  multiple   certificates.
 If  the  linked OpenSSL is configured to  load system wide certificates, they are loaded at startup regardless of this option.

 .. option:: --private-key-passwd-file=<PATH>